Characteristic polynomial of generalized Ewens random permutations: Main result

 For $n \geqslant 1$ and $\Theta = (\theta_k)_{k \geqslant 1}$ as above, we consider $A_n$ the random matrix associated to a permutation $\sigma$ sampled from \eqref{eq:def_gen_ewens}.
 In this paper, we consider characteristic polynomial

 inside the unit disk $z \in \D =\{ x \in \C: |x| < 1 \}$.
 Let us denote by $\mathcal{H}(\D)$ the space of holomorphic functions on $\D$ endowed with the topology of convergence on compact subsets of $\D$.
 Our main result is the convergence of $p_n$ as a random variable in $\mathcal{H}(\D)$ in law towards a limit function $F \in \mathcal{H}(\D)$.
 The above convergence holds for parameters $\Theta$ such that the generating series $g_\Theta$ satisfies some conditions that we now define as Definition \ref{def:log_class} which is an adaptation of a definition given in Section 5.2.1 of \cite{hwang1994}.
 One can also find it as Definition 2.9 in \cite{Hughes_Najnudel_Nikeghbali_Zeindler} or Definition 2.8 in \cite{Nikeghbali_Zeindler}.
+Throughout this work, $\arg(z)$ denotes the principal argument of $z$ taking values in $(-\pi, \pi]$.

-\begin{definition}[Logarithmic class function] A function $g$ is said to be in $F(r, \gamma, K)$ for $r > 0$, $\gamma \geqslant 0$ and $K \in \C$ if \begin{itemize} \item There exists $R > r$ and $\phi \in (0, \pi/2)$ such that $g$ is holomorphic in $\Delta(r, R, \phi) \setminus \{r \}$ where \\ $\Delta(r, R, \phi) = \{ z \in \C: |z| \leqslant R, |\arg(z-r)| \geqslant \phi \}$. \item As $z \rightarrow r$, $g(z) = -\gamma \log(1 - z/r) + K + O(z-r)$. \end{itemize} \end{definition}
+\begin{definition}[Logarithmic class function] A function $g$ is said to be in $F(r, \gamma, K)$ for $r > 0$, $\gamma \geqslant 0$ and $K \in \C$ if \begin{itemize} \item There exists $R > r$ and $\phi \in (0, \pi/2)$ such that $g$ is holomorphic in $\Delta(r, R, \phi) \setminus \{r \}$ where $\Delta(r, R, \phi) = \{ z \in \C: |z| \leqslant R, |\arg(z-r)| \geqslant \phi \}$. \item As $z \rightarrow r$, $g(z) = -\gamma \log(1 - z/r) + K + O(z-r)$. \end{itemize} \end{definition}

-In the case of the Ewens measure of parameter $\theta$, we have $g_\Theta(z) = -\theta \log(1 - z)$ so that $g_\Theta \in F(1, \theta, 0)$.\\ \\ Our main result is Theorem \ref{th:conv} which gives the convergence of the characteristic polynomial towards a limit function for sequences $\Theta$ such that $g$ satisfies the conditions of Definition \ref{def:log_class}.
+In the case of the Ewens measure of parameter $\theta$, we have $g_\Theta(z) = -\theta \log(1 - z)$ so that $g_\Theta \in F(1, \theta, 0)$.
+Note that if $\gamma > 0$, the parameter $r$ is unique. \\ \\ Our main result is Theorem \ref{th:conv} which gives the convergence of the characteristic polynomial towards a limit function for sequences $\Theta$ such that $g_\Theta$ satisfies the conditions of Definition \ref{def:log_class}.